 Provide Member Support To Enhance Professional Growth & Growing Our Communities Through Professional REALTORS®.

-As of November, 2019 the Association now boasts a Membership of 1097 Members, which includes 64 firms.
-Celebrating a 100 years, Windsor-Essex County Association of REALTORS® has stayed true to the vision of its founders a century ago.
+As of February, 2021 the Association now boasts a Membership of 1140 Members, which includes 71 firms.
+The Windsor-Essex County Association of REALTORS® has stayed true to the vision of its founders a century ago.
 Its Members not only provide consumers with honest, trustworthy, and efficient customer service, but they also uphold the highest ideals in quality of life, volunteerism and community involvement.
 Members of the Board spend quality time ensuring that Windsor and Essex County continues to thrive and grow.

 The Border Cities Real Estate Board, comprised of just twenty-five Members, was incorporated on April 12, 1918.
 This organization was formed by a group of brokers whose aim, according to an article written in March of 1927 in The Border Cities Star, was to “foster the real estate interest of this locality, to bring the profession to the highest standard possible, to demand honesty and proficiency from its Members, to protect the client; in fact, to give the utmost in all matters pertaining to Real Estate.”
 Its Members vowed to abide by a strict and exacting code of ethics adopted by the National Association, one which to this day promises to promote and improve the real estate industry for its Members.
 It also promises to protect buyers — including both inexperienced investors and veterans — from poorly qualified, sloppy, or unprincipled realty salespeople.
 The term “REALTOR®” is not a synonym for real estate agent, but is in fact a designation —a trademark — for active Members of the Association.